tmesaglio/Lepas-Marine-Forensic-Tool/README.md

 This repository contains code for Mesaglio et al. (in review).

-The code covers ordination analysis, AIC model selection (including AICc), and linear regressions.
+The code covers ordination analysis, AICc model selection, and linear regressions.

 All datasets referred to in each code file are contained in the 'Data' folder.